I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 After giving the cat just a little more attention than they thought necessary, the trio departed for dinner.
 They had to waste some time with Bonnie and Shego arguing over whose car they were taking and then who was driving.
 Kim volunteered to drive, hoping to be the peacemaker, but that only got her girlfriends into it even more because they had to debate why Kim would volunteer, if it was a good idea, and why it would be better for Kim to drive their car if it was such a good idea.

 "I'm taking the bus," Kim decided and she started walking off.

 "Hey!
 No princess of mine is taking the fucking bus!"
 Shego declared.
-There was no way in hell that she was going to let her girlfriend take the bus, especially to go to dinner with her brother.
+There was no way in hell she would let her girlfriend take the bus, especially to go to dinner with her brother.

 "Look, if we're all going to the same place at the same time, does it really matter how we get there?"
 Kim inquired with a baffled look on her face.

 "My car has satellite radio," Bonnie countered just as weakly.
-She looked rather cute in her own right, but none of that was registering for any of them at the moment.
+She looked rather cute in her own right, but none of that registered for any of them at the moment.

 "Okay, frankly, none of us are bigger than a street sign and we should be talking to each other, so there's no need for the radio.
 How about we just go with whatever one is closer and I'm driving?"
 Kim proposed.